India farmers intensify protest against new laws with strike

 At Ghazipur, in the outskirts of New Delhi, hundreds of farmers blocked all entry and exit routes.
 They chanted slogans such as “Long live farmers unity” and carried banners, some of them reading “No farmers, no food.”
 They allowed emergency vehicles including ambulances to pass through.

+Darshan Singh, a farmer at Ghazipur, said the protesters would not back down.
+“We are determined to win this fight,” Singh said.
+“We will go back only after the (new farm) laws are dismissed.”

+At Singhu, another area in the outskirts of New Delhi where farmers have also blocked highways, demonstrators burned an effigy on which the names of Prime Minister Narendra Modi and some Indian corporate leaders were written, while chanting slogans including “Modi has died!”

-Farmer leaders have threatened to intensify their agitation and occupy toll plazas across the country on Tuesday if the government doesn’t abolish the laws.
+Farmer leaders have threatened to intensify their agitation and occupy toll plazas across the country if the government doesn’t abolish the laws.

+Azadpur Mandi, New Delhi’s biggest wholesale vegetable and fruit market, shut in support of farmers.

 The two sides will meet for more talks on Wednesday.